 Students are required, in consultation with their research advisors, to identify appropriate sources of extramural support and to apply for Ruth L. Kirschstein National Research Service Award (NRSA) Individual Predoctoral MD/PhD or Other Dual-Doctoral Degree Fellowships (F30).
 However, funding within the program does not depend on receiving such support.
-It is important to note that there are specific time limitation and eligibility requirements for the F30.
+It is important to note that there are specific time limitations and eligibility requirements for the F30.

 Stipends are disbursed bi-weekly or monthly depending upon the funding source.
 As described above, funding sources will vary during time in the Program; students should be prepared to complete forms and/or receive different numbers of checks as funding source changes.
-Checks can be retrieved from the Jefferson College of Life Sciences Finance Office located in room M63 Jefferson Alumni Hall.
-Any questions regarding stipend should be directed to the Finance Office at 215-503-0150.
+Any questions regarding stipend payments can be directed to Marygrace Cacia at Marygrace.Cacia@jefferson.edu.